Video Game Addiction

 Treatment of Video Game Addiction

 Treatment for video game addiction is closely related to treatment of other addictions.
+Treatment is geared toward learning coping skills and getting in touch with feelings.
+It also aims to learn life skills to promote a healthier lifestyle.
 A gaming addict may engage in:

 - Individual counseling